Transcranial Magnetic Stimulation (TMS)

 TMS treatment is:

-- Cleared by the FDA for the treatment of major depression, and is being studied as a therapy for numerous other conditions.
+- Cleared by the FDA for the treatment of major depression, and there is growing support for for numerous other conditions.

 - Safe - TMS is well tolerated, has few side effects, and no long-term side effects.